Zeffuro/fakegaming-bot/README.md

 A: See the [CONTRIBUTING.md](./CONTRIBUTING.md) for details on adding commands, features, and database changes.

 **Q: Where are the database models?**
-A: All models are in `packages/common` (see the Database & Migrations section above).
+A: All models are in `packages/common`.
+See [SCHEMA.md](./SCHEMA.md) for a complete database schema diagram and documentation.

 **Q: How do I report bugs or request features?**
 A: Use GitHub Issues.
 See the Reporting Issues section in [CONTRIBUTING.md](./CONTRIBUTING.md).